ant1kgfhfhn/js_full/README.md

 ## Documentation

-You can find the React documentation [on the website](https://ogoruslan.github.io/js_full/).
+You can find the Site documentation [on the website](https://ogoruslan.github.io/js_full/).

 The documentation is divided into several sections: